hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### Unpause
-Unpauses a stable coin.
-If the stable coin is not paused it will throw an exception.
+Unpauses a stablecoin.
+If the stablecoin is not paused it will throw an exception.
 The operating account must have the pause role.

 **Spec:**